“People with their minds set on You, You keep completely whole…steady on their feet, because they keep at it and don’t quit.

 Plus, we are steady on our feet.
 No shaky ground here.
 Our feet are planted in Him.
 The Solid Rock.
 When we stand in Him, there is no falling for anything else because He is the One who keeps our feet steady.
 Our job is to keep focused on Him.
 Keep doing the next right thing.

-When you keep at something, when you don’t quit, you are able to accomplish what you set out to do.
+When you keep at something; when you don’t quit…you are able to accomplish what you set out to do.
 Same with your life in Christ.
-No matter how life hits you upside the head, you will have already decided that “this is the way to walk and you will walk in it.”
+No matter how life knocks you upside the head, you will have already decided that “this is the way to walk and you will walk in it.”
 Philippians 1:6 says, “that He who began a good work in you WILL complete it.”
-That’s a promise!
+And that’s a promise!

 So, we need to depend on Him.
 Rely on Him for everything.
 Trust Him.
 Have faith in Him…knowing that He will fulfill His promises.